Heavy-tailed max-linear structural equation models in networks with hidden nodes: Estimation

 \section{Estimation}

-In this section we translate the results of Section~\ref{sec:MWP}, and in particular Theorem~\ref{incdagmod}, into an algorithm aimed at detecting RMLMs between pairs of node variables by estimating the scalings and the extreme dependence measures from Definition~\ref{scaledef} for appropriately transformed observations.
-This uses the link between the extreme dependence measure and the max-weighted path property that was established in Theorem~\ref{incdagmod}.
-Equivalently, due to Remark~\ref{rem:two_obs}(b), the max-weighted path property determines whether the effect of confounders can be ignored.
-We recall from Definition~\ref{mwpair} that {$(i,m)\in$ MWP} if for all $u\in \An(i)\cap\An(m)$ there are max-weighted paths $u\rightsquigarrow m \rightsquigarrow i$.
-Appendix \ref{scalest} outlines the estimation procedure, and Appendix \ref{sec:stat} contains the proof of the asymptotic normality and consistency of the estimators we use.
+We now employ the results of Section~\ref{sec:MWP} in a statistical algorithm to detect RMLMs between pairs of node variables by estimating scalings and extremal dependence measures from Definition~\ref{scaledef} for appropriately transformed observations.
+This uses the link established in Theorem~\ref{incdagmod} between the extremal dependence measure and the max-weighted path property. {By Remark~\ref{rem:two_obs}} the max-weighted path property equivalently determines whether confounders can be ignored.
+We recall from Definition~\ref{mwpair} that {$(i,j)\in$ MWP} if for all $u\in \An(i)\cap\An(j)$ there are max-weighted paths $u\rightsquigarrow j \rightsquigarrow i$.
+Appendix~\ref{scalest} outlines the estimation procedure for the scalings and extremal dependence measures used in Section~\ref{statMWP}, which are special cases of~\eqref{finalest11} below.
+Section~\ref{funcCLT} and Appendix~\ref{sec:stat} establish the asymptotic properties of the estimators.